Orthodox Celts

-The band started their career performing traditional Irish songs and, gradually, introduced more and more of their own material (lyrics mostly written by the band's frontman Aleksandar "Aca Celtic" Petrović, music mostly written by band's violinist Ana Đokić).
+The band started their career performing traditional Irish songs and, gradually, introduced more and more of their own material (lyrics mostly written by the band's frontman Aleksandar "Aca Seltik" Petrović, music mostly written by band's violinist Ana Đokić).
 All their lyrics are in English, but the group has composed some purely instrumental songs as well.
-The band traditionally celebrates St. Patrick's Day with a large concert in Belgrade.
-The band also traditionally performs on the Belgrade Beer Fest, and is the only act that has appeared on every Belgrade Beer Fest so far (except Belgrade Beer Fest 2004, when a part of the program was cancelled due to technical problems).
+They traditionally celebrate St. Patrick's Day with a large concert in Belgrade.
+The group has released six studio albums to date.

 Band history

 1990s

 During the mid-1980s, Dušan Živanović, drummer of the pub rock band Roze Poze (Pink Poses), wanted to form a band which would perform cover versions of Irish folk songs.
-Even though he had partially managed to fulfill this idea through some of the songs recorded by Roze Poze, in 1992 he took up playing the accordion and, with Ana Đokić (violin) and Dejan Lalić (mandolin, banjo, tin whistles), formed a band which performed occasionally at clubs.
-The band had their first official public appearance on Saint Patrick's day in 1992, at the British Council.
-At the end of the following year, vocalist Aleksandar Petrović, also known as Aca Celtic, joined the band and they started performing more often.
+Even though he had partially managed to fulfill this idea through some of the songs recorded by Roze Poze, in 1992 he took up playing the accordion and, with Ana Đokić (violin) and Dejan Lalić (mandolin, banjo, tin whistles), formed Orthodox Celts, which initially gathered occasionally for club performances.
+The band had their first official public appearance on Saint Patrick's day in 1992, at the British Council in Belgrade.
+At the end of the following year, vocalist Aleksandar Petrović joined the band and their performances became more frequent.
 The band had their first performance with Petrović on 9 November 1993 in Belgrade Youth Center.
-Soon the band was joined by Vladan Jovković on guitar and Dejan Jevtović on bass.
+Soon the band completed the lineup with the arrival of guitarist Vladan Jovković and bassit Dejan Jevtović, with Živanović switching back to drums, also playing bodhrán on the band's performances.

 The band released their debut self-titled album in 1994, featuring cover versions of twelve Irish folk songs.
 Among the covers appeared the songs "The Wild Rover", "The Irish Rover", "Weela Weela Walya", "All For Me Grog", "Poor Old Dicey Riley", football chant "A Grand Old Team", and others.
-The album featured Viktorija Jevtić on vocals, Sava Đustibek on guitar, Predrag Guculj on bass guitar and Lusila Gluščević on flute.
-The band presented the album on a series of concerts, mainly in Belgrade's Club of Technical Sciences Students.
-The band also had acoustic sets in chamber arrangement.
+The album featured guest appearances by Viktorija Jevtić on vocals, Sava Đustibek on guitar, Predrag Guculj on bass guitar and Lusila Gluščević on flute.
+The band presented the album on a series of concerts, mainly in Belgrade's Club of Technical Sciences Students, but also performed acoustic sets in smaller venues.
 At the same time, the band started writing their own songs, keeping up with the existing musical style.
-On September 15, 1995, at Synagogue in Novi Sad, they held a performance with the band Pachamama, which performed Latin American music.
+On 15 September 1995, at Synagogue in Novi Sad, they held a performance with the band Pachamama, which performed Andean music.
 The recording of the concert was released on the split live album Muzičke paralele (Musical Parallels) in 1996.